syncfusion/blazor-docs/blazor/getting-started/blazor-webassembly-visual-studio.md

     > You can disable the dynamic script loading and refer to the scripts from the application end by using the `IgnoreScriptIsolation` parameter in `AddSyncfusionBlazor()` at the `Program.cs`.
 For more details, please refer here for [how to refer custom/CDN resources](../common/custom-resource-generator/#how-to-use-custom-resources-in-the-blazor-application).

-3. Now, add the Syncfusion Blazor component in any .razor file in the `~/Pages` folder.
+3. Now, add the Syncfusion Blazor component in any web page (razor) in the `Pages` folder.
 For example, the calendar component is added in the **~/Pages/Index.razor** page.

     ```cshtml
     <SfCalendar TValue="DateTime"></SfCalendar>
     ```

-4. Run `dotnet run` command to run the application.
-The Syncfusion Blazor Calendar component will be rendered in the web browser.
+4. Run the application.
+Then, the Syncfusion Blazor Calendar component will be rendered in the default web browser.

     ![output](images/browser-output.png)